LeenuJain/Design_Patterns_in_Software_Development/README.md

 #### **2.Structural Design Pattern**:
 These patterns focus on how to compose objects into larger structures.
 They help you define relationships between objects.

+---

+#### **3.Behavioral Design Pattern**:
-- **Behavioral**: These patterns address object interaction and responsibility assignment.
+These patterns address object interaction and responsibility assignment.
 They define how objects communicate and collaborate.

 ## 🔹Best Practices for Implementing Design Patterns
 - **Understand the Problem Before Applying a Pattern** : It’s tempting to see a cool design pattern and want to use it everywhere.
 But first, take a step back and truly understand the problem you’re trying to solve.
 Choose a design pattern that fits the specific problem at hand.